Bonelab: Plot

 The game takes place sometime after the events of The Clock reset by Arthur Ford in Boneworks.
 The player takes control of a peasant being hanged in Heaven's Reach, a town in Fantasyland.
-A knife appears and the peasant uses it to cut the noose and escape.
+A knife appears, which the player uses to cut the noose and escape.
 They land in a cave leading out of Fantasyland.
 The player leaps down an opening within the wall employed for waste disposal.
 Navigating through a crawl-space, the player encounters their first enemy, the Crablet, a VR headset with four limbs, similar to an arachnid.

 Defeating the enemy, the player activates a button, which opens a door granting access to a room where the next enemy is unveiled: the Nullbody.
-Upon entering the room, the player obtains a pistol from a locker labeled "Gun! ".
+Upon entering the room, the player obtains a pistol from a locker labeled "Gun!".
 After defeating the Nullbodies, the player discovers a doorway providing access to the Fantasyland transport station, fighting Nullbodies and Crablets.

 The player continues to fight off more Nullbodies and Crablets until they arrive at an air vent that connects to a container yard.
 Descending into said container yard, the player arrives in MythOS city and meets a new enemy, the firearm-equipped Omni-Projectors.

 Following a battle with them, the player arrives at an elevator, where a mysterious voice welcomes them to LavaGang, at which point the elevator's cables break, causing the elevator to descend and propel the player upward to the elevator's roof.
 The elevator crashes, and the player awakens and opens the elevator door revealing the Bonelab Hub, the game's hub world housing all of the sections like Parkour, Sandbox, Arena, experimental, mods, and so on.
 Subsequently, they utilize a crane to extract orbs situated atop the section entrances, which are then positioned upon six adjacent pipes to unlock the quarantine door, thus enabling story progression.

 Upon opening the quarantine door, the player enters the Dev Room, where they must utilize a small crane to extract a drainage plug embedded in the floor.
 Removing the plug allows the player to descend to the subsequent level which resembles Boneworks' "Runoff," but it is smaller in size.
 This level includes all previously encountered enemies by the player: Omni-projectors, Nullbodies, and Crablets and also introduces its first actual puzzles.